uc-cdis/gen3-qa/suites/core-metadata/testPlan.md

-Pidgin is a light-weight API which works on top of Peregrine.
+Core Metadata: Pidgin was a light-weight API which works on top of Peregrine.
+Its functionality is now included in Peregrine.
 It takes a file's GUID as input which queries Peregrine for information about the file and returns an abstract of the file to the user.

-Integration Test Coverage for Pidgin :
+Integration Test Coverage for Core Metadata:
-Pidgin has a single endpoint  - `/<GUID of a file>`
+Single endpoint  - `/<GUID of a file>`

 Endpoints :